0dot0repeating/quakemovement/README.md

     This simulates that.

-By default, QuakeAccelPlayer is configured to act similarly to Quakeworld's physics.
-See `pk3/zscript/testclasses.txt` for examples of how to configure it to act similarly to the other Quake games.
+By default, QuakeAccelPlayer is configured so that all of its movement styles act similarly to the game they first appeared in - so air movement acts like Quake 1, crouch movement acts like Quake 2, fly movement acts like Quake 3, slide movement acts like Quake 4, among other examples.
+See `pk3/zscript/testclasses.txt` for examples of how to make the player act like the other games in their entirety.

 ## Quake friction values to half-time values